 5. Do you have a current site that will need content transferred?

-The final step in securing development is to review and sign a customized web contract (handled via RightSignature.com).
+The final step in securing development is to review and sign my contract (handled via RightSignature.com).
 This contract is used to protect both of us throughout the entire project.
 When the contract has been signed and the deposit paid, the project is added to my schedule which (in most cases) allows your design to be coded as soon as the design files are sent over from your designer.

 Once I have all the final files in hand from the designer and you have paid your second amount, your new test site will be built on Made to Thrive’s private server.
 This will allow your current site to remain uninterrupted while the new site is being developed.
 When the test site is ready, it is sent to the designer for review, and then to the client for a final approval.